Is it time for a digital detox?

-If you find yourself scrolling down Instagram and Facebook and it just makes you feel worse and worse, stop.
-We all have our own insecurities but knowing that people only show the good parts on social media is important.
+If you find yourself scrolling down Instagram, Facebook and Twitter and it just makes you feel worse and worse, stop.
+We all have our own insecurities but knowing that people only show the good parts on social media, which they then filter to the max, is important.
 A lot of things online aren't a true representation of someone's life so put your phone down and try not to compare.

 3. Does social media affect your sleep?

 Turning off your phone or putting it down can be difficult when you're lying in bed.
 If something gets you down, it will keep playing on your mind and will stop you from getting a good nights sleep.
 Try and stick to a routine of going to sleep at a certain time and putting your phone down half an hour beforehand to let your brain switch off and relax.